 Mathematics allows you to develop a wide range of skills that will be desirable and necessary in most careers.
-This qualification could lead on to careers in the following areas:
+This qualification could lead to careers in the following areas.
+However, it is important to realise that many courses that are not obviously mathematical still value the problem-solving skills that maths entails.